In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 Researchers from Northwestern University Feinberg School of Medicine say that because medicine has an oversimplified view of the causes of depression (chemical imbalance, stress), drugs just don’t work, are over prescribed, and never get to the true causes of depression.

-In 2013, researcher from Bern University in Switzerland assessed seven different non drug therapies for depression and most were at least as good as drug therapy with a few producing even better results than drug therapy.
+In 2013, researchers from Bern University in Switzerland assessed seven different non drug therapies for depression and most were at least as good as drug therapy with a few producing even better results than drug therapy.
 Since drugs come with so many and often horrid side effects, shouldn’t physicians be investigating these first rather than reaching for the prescription pad?
 What ever happened to “Do no harm?”

 One thing doctors notice right away is that depressed people are not healthy people.
 Depression can affect our immune systems, and if inflammation can lead to depression, well, it’s been known to lead to heart disease, cancer, diabetes, and a host of other illnesses.